As seen in:

 Tailor your bullet points to fit the job description.
 To become a Jedi at this, brainstorm all your past achievements.
 Make a spreadsheet with fifty things you’ve done for work.

 Next, read the job description carefully.
 From your spreadsheet, pull the most impressive items that fit best.
+You need to describe how is your previous experience relevant to this role.

 Consider a job opening that values SQL and leadership skills.